 Before traveling to the African continent, I didn’t know much about it.
 I had seen TV, read the news and been told by friends who had been there.
-The 4th of February 2013, I left Denmark to come and live in Arusha and work at the Faraja Center for six months.
+I left Denmark to come and live in Arusha and work at the Faraja Center for six months.
 It had always been a dream to travel to Africa and volunteer.
 Since it was also a part of my education, I was very excited to learn about being a social worker in Tanzania, and how I could bring the knowledge back with me to Denmark.
 I have learned a lot, both personally and professionally during my stay at the Faraja Center in Arusha, Tanzania.

 When I first arrived in Tanzania, I was very excited.
 Everything was new and different, in a good way.
 Then arriving at the Faraja Center, I really liked that as well.
 I was showed around and there where a lot of options and places for me where I could help both the children and women living here.

 The Daycare Center